The completed chat application

-In this article, we'll build a simple chat application that allows users to talk to each other in real-time.
-Our application will consist of two separate components, a server, and a client, each one with different responsibilities:
+In this tutorial, you'll build a simple chat application that allows users to talk to each other in real-time.
+Our application will consist of two separate components, a server, and a client.

-Now we go ahead and create a folder named client with an index.html file inside it with the following content:
+Now, go ahead and create a client folder with an index.html file inside it with the following content:

-Now run npm start and open http://localhost:3000 in your browser to see our index page.
+Run npm start and open http://localhost:3000 in your browser to see the index page.